 We decided to try to face up to what alcohol had done to us.
-Here are some of the questions we tried to answer honestly.
+Here are some of the questions we because we had the disease of alcoholism.

+ried to answer honestly.
 If we answered YES to four or more questions, we were in deep trouble with our drinking.
 See how you do.
 Remember, there is no disgrace in facing up to the fact that you have a problem.